-We list published benchmark results for $K=10$ in~\autoref{tab:coco-10-shot} and $K=30$ in~\autoref{tab:coco-30-shot}.
-Results for the extreme 1-shot scenario are shown in~\autoref{tab:coco-1-shot}.
+We list published benchmark results for $K=10$ in \autoref{tab:coco-10-shot}.
+Since the relative order for $K=30$ is similar, the corresponding table can be found in the appendix in \autoref{tab:coco-30-shot}.
+Results for the extreme 1-shot scenario are shown in the appendix in~\autoref{tab:coco-1-shot}.
 Similar to PASCAL VOC, the evaluation of few-shot detectors on Microsoft COCO also suffers from varying $K$-shot instances between approaches.
-Therefore, in the tables we denote whether the revised evaluation protocol proposed by Wang \etal~\cite{TFA-icml2020} was used (column avg.), where results over 10 runs with different random samples are averaged.
+Therefore, we again split the tables according to whether the revised evaluation protocol proposed by Wang \etal~\cite{TFA-icml2020} was used, where results are averaged over 10 runs with different random samples.

-Also for the Microsoft COCO dataset, UniT~\cite{UniT-cvpr2021} achieves the highest performance, but has access to image-level annotations during evaluation, which prevents a fair comparison.
-DAnA~\cite{DAnA-tmm2021} seems also to perform very well, but uses a \mbox{1-way} evaluation setting which requires the detector to only estimate whether the current query image $\ImQ$ contains the object and where it is located, but eliminates the difficulty of correct classification.
-This also prevents a fair comparison.
-As in the PASCAL VOC benchmark, among the approaches with a comparable evaluation setting, Meta-DETR~\cite{MetaDETR-arxiv2021} and DeFRCN~\cite{DeFRCN-iccv2021} achieve the best results.
-The best performing approach that does not require finetuning on $\Dnovel$ is again SQMG~\cite{SQMG-cpvr2021}.
-The relative order of the approaches is similar for 1, 10 and 30 shots.

-For the extreme case of $K=1$, it is noticeable that it might be prefereble to not finetune on $\Dnovel$.
-This is supported by the results of QA-FewDet~\cite{QAFewDet-iccv2021} and Meta Faster R-CNN~\cite{MetaFasterRCNN-arxiv2021} that both perform better in case of not finetuning, as can be seen in~\autoref{tab:coco-1-shot}.